 Lions linebacker Jalen Reeves-Maybin is heading into his third year as a pro and has put a premium on keeping his weight up.
-By Matt Schoch, Special to The Detroit News
+The Detroit News

 Allen Park — His position coach said last week that Jalen Reeves-Maybin should be moving into a leadership role with the special-teams units.